 One licence per site is required and the licence fee payable is as follows:

-For a licence where the advanced notice period is more than three days - £85
+for a licence where the advanced notice period is more than three working days £94

-For a licence where the advanced notice period is less than three days - £100
+for a licence where the advanced notice period is less than three working days £111

-If materials need to be placed within a restricted parking area, an application for a parking bay suspension (form available below) would need submitted to parking@wiltshire.gov.uk in addition to applying for a materials licence.
-The form details the terms and conditions and the fees that are payable to parking services.
+If materials need to be placed within a restricted parking area, an application for a parking bay suspension will need submitted to parking@wiltshire.gov.uk (opens new window) in addition to applying for a S171 licence.
+The form explains the terms and conditions and the fees that are payable to parking services.

 Wiltshire Council issue licences to skip operating companies who need to place skips on the highway.

-provide proof of public liability insurance to the value of £5 million.
+proof of public liability insurance to the value of £5 million

-provide details of location and dates of when the skip is required.
-The licence is for a period of 28 days, but it is possible to apply for an extensions.
+The licence is for a period of 28 days, but it is possible to apply for an extension.

 Every application is considered on an individual basis and site specific conditions may be applied to ensure public safety.
 The licence sets out the standards on such matters as lighting, signing guarding, and maintenance of public passage.